Sammaye/MongoYii/readme.md

 	'RP' => array('RP_SECONDARY' /* The name of the constant from the documentation */,
 		array(/* Would normally be read tags, if any */))

-Please refer to the (drivers documentation for a full set of options here)[http://php.net/manual/en/mongo.readpreferences.php].
+Please refer to the [drivers documentation for a full set of options here](http://php.net/manual/en/mongo.readpreferences.php).

 To change the Read Preference at any time please use the function applicable to your driver; for 1.3.x series: